mjdobbins12/boris_bikes/README.md

+# Boris Bikes

-# A project to model the Boris Bikes bike rental system in London
+Week 1 challenge at Makers: a project to model the Boris Bikes bike rental system in London